danthekidd/Expressive-Animator-Crack/README.md

 4. Paste the code and run
 5. Refresh the page

-> NOTE: Pasting in the console is by default not allowed.
+> NOTE: Pasting in the console is by default not allowed on most browsers.
 If you cannot paste, type out "allow pasting" in the console and press Enter.

 ### How It Works
 The script will inject fake request cache to respond with a modified boot.js and app.js.
 The boot.js script is modified to inject a fake license and app.js is modified to bypass RSA signature verification.